umkoin/umkoin/test/functional/README.md

 with the umkoind(s) being tested (using python's asyncore package); the other implements the test logic.

-- `NodeConn` is the class used to connect to a umkoind.
-If you implement a callback class that derives from `NodeConnCB` and pass that to the `NodeConn` object, your code will receive the appropriate callbacks when events of interest arrive.
+- `P2PConnection` is the class used to connect to a umkoind.  `P2PInterface` contains the higher level logic for processing P2P payloads and connecting to the Umkoin Core node application logic.
+For custom behaviour, subclass the P2PInterface object and override the callback methods.

-- Call `NetworkThread.start()` after all `NodeConn` objects are created to start the networking thread.
+- Call `NetworkThread.start()` after all `P2PInterface` objects are created to start the networking thread.
 (Continue with the test logic in your existing thread.)